-After School Program
+After School Arts Program

-After school program is provided for students on days they attend preschool and follows the district calendar.
-After school program immediately follows school dismissal.
-After school program closes at 5:15pm.
-After school program is held on campus at the Logan Preschool.
+After school arts program is provided for students on the days they attend preschool and follows the district calendar.
+After school arts program immediately follows school dismissal.
+After school arts program closes at 5:15pm.
+After school arts program is held on campus at the Shenandoah Community School District Preschool.
 Contracts will be offered during school registration and/or when a new student attends preschool.
-2021-2022 contract options included \$10/day for Monday, Tuesday, Thursday, and Friday; \$15 for Wednesday.
-2022-2023 contract options/fees are yet to be determined.
+2022-2023 contract options included \$5 for Monday, Tuesday, Wednesday, Thursday, and Friday.
+2023-2024 contract options/fees are yet to be determined.
 We are working to keep the cost at or near this fee.

 Contracts are renewed quarterly on the following dates: